 TERRAIN: The track to Green Point has a hardened or compacted surface with gentle hills and occasional steps.
 There are occasional boulder-strewn sections.
 The track onwards to Fluted Cape is a natural trail, with uneven surfaces and rocks and a steep ascent and descent.

-ITINERARY: After breakfast, your driver will drop you at the start of your walk near Adventure Bay.
+ITINERARY: After breakfast, drive yourself to the start of your walk near Adventure Bay.
 Drifting through different eucalypt habitats and she-oak forests, you will arrive at Grass Point and the ruins of an old whaling station.
 Just across the way is Penguin Island accessible at low tide and fun to get to via hopping from rock to rock.
 Climbing up Fluted Cape proper, you are presented with lookout after lookout, as you get higher and higher, the sheer cliffs just metres from your feet both daunting and amazing.
 When you do arrive at the top, the views north, up the East Coast, are jaw-dropping.
 Standing 272 metres above the sea, you are only 30 metres shy of the highest vertical sea cliffs in the southern hemisphere – which you can see from here, up the coast, on the Tasman Peninsula.
 Cutting back inland through the woodlands, the descent is smooth and easy, bringing you back to East Cove, where you can walk straight into the Bruny Island Cruises’ Seafood Restaurant for lunch.
-After lunch, you will meet your driver who will bring you and your luggage to the Bruny Island airstrip for your flight back to Hobart.
+After lunch, drive yourself to the ferry and then back to Hobart.

 and selecting a date of your choice